gokulgovind/GLScratchCard/README.md

 ## Requirements

+`GLScratchCard` XCode 10 and Swift 4.2.
+With deployment target `11.0`.

 ## Installation

+## Cocoapods

-GLScratchCard is available through [CocoaPods](https://cocoapods.org).
+`GLScratchCard` is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'GLScratchCard'
 ```
+## Manual
+Copy the files from ~/GLNotificationBar/GLNotificationBar/Classes to your project.

 ## Author